Global Powers' Commitment To Intervene In Genocides May Be Waning

 Hudson fears the Obama administration "overlearned" the lessons from Libya, making it more hesitant to act in the face of mass atrocities in Syria.

-President Obama told reporters earlier this month that he spent many hours in meetings with his advisers, but ultimately decided that "unless we were all-in and willing to take over Syria," the United States was going to run into problems.
+Obama told reporters earlier this month that he spent many hours in meetings with his advisers, but ultimately decided that "unless we were all-in and willing to take over Syria," the United States was going to run into problems.

 "Everything else was tempting, because we wanted to do something and it sounded like the right thing to do," the president said.
 "But it was going to be impossible to do this on the cheap."